CSCD01/team_04-project/deliverable/4/testing.md

 3. Make the bars for all x and y data points 0.1 by initializing two arrays of size 6 with values of 0.1.
 Name the arrays `xerrors` and `yerrors`, use `np.array([0.1] * 6)`.
 4. Change the third x error to `nan` and the fifth y error to `inf`.
 Use `xerrors[2] = np.nan` and `yerrors[4] = np.inf`.
 5. Initialize a `Figure` using `plt.figure()`.
-6. Plot the error bars for x and y and color them purple.
+6. Plot the errorbars for x and y and color them purple.
 Make the `nan` and the `inf` errors be represented as the default case, so they will not be displayed on the plot.
 Use `plt.errorbar(x, y, xerr=xerrors, yerr=yerrors, ecolor='purple')`, or `plt.errorbar(x, y, xerr=xerrors, yerr=yerrors, ecolor='purple')`.
 7. Finally, write `plt.show()` to display the graph.

 ```